-Madison, Wis. - John W. Vaudreuil, United States Attorney for the Western District of Wisconsin, announced that Alfredo Juarez, 40, Madison, Wis., was sentenced today by U.S. District Judge William M. Conley to 78 months for distribution of cocaine.
-Juarez pleaded guilty to this charge on July 29, 2011.
+Madison, Wis. - John W. Vaudreuil, United States Attorney for the Western District of Wisconsin, announced that Joe Angel Cruz, 32, of Madison, Wis., was sentenced yesterday by U.S. District Judge Barbara B. Crabb to twelve and a half years in prison and to three years of supervised release for conspiracy to distribute cocaine.
+Cruz pleaded guilty to this charge on November 16, 2012.

-The charges against Juarez were the result of an investigation conducted by the Dane County Narcotics and Gang Task Force, Dane County Sheriff's Department and Drug Enforcement Administration.
-The prosecution of the case has been handled by Assistant U.S. Attorney David J. Reinhard.
+The charges against Cruz were the result of an investigation conducted by the Dane County Narcotics and Gang Task Force and the Drug Enforcement Administration.
+The prosecution of the case has been handled by Assistant U.S. Attorney Kevin Burke.